Use Case Illustration

 Why this document exists

-This use case examines a publicly reported incident involving AI-assisted surgical systems.
 It does not assess clinical correctness, assign liability, or offer regulatory judgment.
-Its purpose is narrower and more important: to illustrate how harm involving AI was compounded by the absence of contemporaneous, human-readable decision records, and how that absence was neither necessary nor inevitable.
+Its purpose is narrower: to illustrate how harm involving AI can be compounded by the absence of contemporaneous, human-readable governance records, and how that absence is neither necessary nor inevitable.

 The failure described here is not a failure of artificial intelligence.
 It is a failure of institutional memory.